bibanon/android-development-codex/E970-Miscellaneous-Mods.md

 5. Reverse these steps if you ever want to change back.
 These changes will be lost upon update or flashing a new custom ROM, but just do this process again.

-### Symlink the SDCard to a folder on the Internal Storage

-Because apps almost always save to the internal storage, and generally don't see the other SDCard; and for greater accessibility in general; it's a good idea to symlink the sdcard to a folder on the Internal Storage, for easy access by you and any app.

 ### Symlink Internal OBB Folder to Gamedata on External SDCard

 [OBB to SD](http://forum.xda-developers.com/showthread.php?t=2056662)